chumeodiia/chumeodiia/README.md

-_**It is one of the blessings of old friends that you can afford to be stupid with them.**_
+_**Wisdom is a kind of knowledge.
+It is knowledge of the nature, career, and consequences of human values.**_

-Ralph Waldo Emerson
+Sidney Hook